samoff04/payment-auth/README.md

 # payment-auth

-Payment authentication and processing module for a full stack project.
+Payment authentication and processing module for a Payment based interface.

 ## Stack
 - Node.js / Express